The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Numerical Setup and Methods

 The average dune height across the dune field from prior studies was found to be $k_a = 3$ m~\cite{gunn2020macro,gunn2021circadian}.
 Because dune topography is spatially variable, however, we determine a spanwise-averaged dune elevation (in reference to the Alkali Flat $z =$ 0 m in the numerical domain) and the root-mean-square (rms) of this elevation, presented against a center line profile in Figure~\ref{fig:duneTopo}b.
 Half kilometer bins of the dune field ($\hat{x} = 0-6$ km) are created to determine a localized $\hat{k}_a$ and root-mean-square, $\hat{k}_{rms}$.
 Looking to Table~\ref{tab:duneHeight}, $\hat{k}_a$ increases over the first kilometer (Bins 1 and 2), reaching a maximum between $2-3.5$ km (Bins 3-5), then irregularly decreases over the remaining $\approx 3$ km of the dune field (Bins 6-12).
 This behavior follows previously recorded and observed trends in dune height~\cite{jerolmack2012internal}, sediment flux~\cite{gunn2020macro}, and boundary stress~\cite{cooke2024mesoscale}.

 We use flow velocity data from the Field Aeolian Transport Events (FATE) campaign, which, using light detecting and ranging (LiDAR) equipment, collected horizontal and vertical velocity data from two fixed $x$ positions~\cite{gunn2021circadian}, shown in Figure~\ref{fig:duneTopo}a.
 The LiDAR deployed in the study was a Campbell Scientific ZephIR 300 wind LiDAR velocimeter.
 Initially, the equipment was placed on the Alkali Flat upwind of the dune field, where it collected vertical velocity profiles every 17 seconds over approximately 70 days during the spring windy season of 2017 at White Sands.
 A year later, on the stoss side of a downstream dune, the LiDAR collected vertical velocity profiles every 17 seconds over approximately 25 days during the same windy season in 2018 at White Sands.
 Data were collected with a vertical resolution of 10 log-spaced bins, from $z$ = 10 m to $z$ = 300 m above the surface, with an additional point at $z$ = 36 m.
-In their study,~\citeA{gunn2021circadian} found that, due to stratification effects, night-time winds produce a nocturnal jet that skims over a surface layer of cool stagnant air, which reduces boundary roughness effects and sediment transport.
-In order to remove the effects of buoyancy, which have been shown to be important for desert environments such as White Sands \cite{gunn2021circadian}, we isolate the effects of roughness by using only daytime measurements -- the twelve hour window from 06:00 to 18:00 local time.
+In their study,~\citeA{gunn2021circadian} found that, {the effects of buoyancy at White Sands are highly transient and nonequilibrium, driven by an unsteady diurnal forcing, and} night-time winds produce a nocturnal jet that skims over a surface layer of cool stagnant air, which reduces boundary roughness effects and sediment transport. {A separate study from} \citeA{gunn2020macro} {used a longitudinal series of meteorological towers to examine downwind changes in flow velocity and sediment transport at White Sands and found that the effects of roughness were \textit{separable} from those of buoyancy.} In order to {simulate a neutrally buoyant ABL and isolate the effects of roughness, we} remove the effects of buoyancy, by using only daytime measurements -- the twelve hour window from 06:00 to 18:00 local time.
 The velocity within this window is then time-averaged to produce a daytime profile, and this process is completed for both the upstream and downstream LiDAR data.
 The upstream profile is first used to derive the inflow conditions to the simulation, and later as validation for the inflow portion of the LES calculation.
-Additionally, we validate the flow within the dune field with the downstream LiDAR data, which has also been averaged over the same twelve hour window described above.
+Additionally,{in our previous work,} we{ validated the flow within the dune field (cf. their Fig. 1E)}~\cite{cooke2024mesoscale}.